 Solars can create these incredibly quickly with Tiger Warrior Training Technique and its expansion Legendary Warrior Curriculum.
 Tiger Warriors are generally considered in the fluff to be the most Badass soldiers mortals can be without special equipment, such as gunzosha armour.
 Mix in an Infernal to use Fealty-Acknowledging Audience and By Rage Recast to grant them power-enhancing mutations, and you now have a unit that nobody wants to get in front of.

 d20 Future (the Sci-fi expansion to d20 Modern) features the Helix Warrior class, for players wishing to become super-soldiers.
 Also, the Genetic Engineering system presented in the book allows players to take this even further.
-This troper once set up a test of that system and made a super-soldier with god-like levels of unkillability (assuming cost is no object).
+It's possible to made a super-soldier with god-like levels of unkillability (assuming cost is no object).

 Dark Sun nomadic mantis-folk Thri-Kreen are hatched as sleepless armored death machines.
 Tohr-Kreen (settled variety) consist of similar races or subspecies.
 But they got technology more advanced than anything in inherited memories of those savages and make "zik-trin" — enforcers or scouts large and hideously powerful compared to normal Kreen, mentally conditioned to absolute obedience to their controllers.
 Tohr-Kreen are reclusive and as Properly Paranoid as most sentients on Athas, so their only representatives met in other lands are such modified scouts with memories of their homeland location removed, doubling as missionaries to wild Thri-Kreen packs.